levisstrauss/Sun-lab-access-system/readme.md

     - The application can be extended to allow more functionalities such us adding a new admin and more importantly, managing user access to the lab.

+    The user and ther admin have acces to the same window but only the admin can click the admin button to login to the dashboard where he/she can see all the data related to to all users.
+The admin can also search for a user by their id, or date, or time range.

     - In the bottom, we have some simple screenshot of the application

 ----------------------- User swipe interface ------------------------------------>